julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- Handle whole + 32nd/dotted 16th tied notes
+- ...
+Handle whole + 32nd/dotted 16th tied notes
 - Handle tied 64th and dotted 32nd notes
+- Handle whole + 16th/dotted 8th tied notes
+- Handle whole + 64th/dotted 32nd tied notes
 - Horns in broken.sxq are converted at too short a note length - investigate and fix.
 Is it because they were half/dotted halfs/whole notes?
     - Third note in broken.sxq horns is 49, 12 (31, 0C), AI thinks it might be a dotted quarter tied 32nd...
     - Other unknown notes are (15, 58), (35, 23), (46, 23), (70, 23), (71, 7), (73, 10), (84, 11), (100, 10)